zotonic/zotonic/doc/dev/releasenotes/rel_0.6.1.rst

 * Workaround for validations of elements that are removed.
 Needs better solution.
 * Fixes for dynamic changes in LiveValidation checked forms.
 Keep the administration of LiveValidation objects in the data() of the form elements.
 So that you can dynamically add/remove elements without the LiveValidationForm object getting out of sync.
 * Prevent retry loop when providing an illegal page id
-* Move the init of non-gen_server modules to the dummy module process instead of the module manager's process.
+* Move the init of non-gen_server modules to the dummy module process instead of the module manager’s process.
 * Added user_from_page/1 and user_from_session/1 to derive the user id from a page or session pid.
 * Fix for a problem where the 'appear' was called on the enclosing container for insert_top/bottom instead of the inserted html fragment.
 * Part of previous commit to fetch user_id from page pid.
 * Added do_popupwindow widget to open a link in a popup window.
 * Replace textual smiley codes with images.
-* Supervisor for named processes, based on Erlang's supervisor.erl
+* Supervisor for named processes, based on Erlang’s supervisor.erl
 * Added firefox smiley.
 * Fix for a problem where widgetManager is only called for the first element in the jquery context.
 * Fix for popupwindow namespace.